ryanhawker/hawker-space/_posts/2016-06-13-haiku-tweeter.md

 In this post I'm going to break down the problem and solve it step by step.
 Looks like a lot of the problems have been solved before anyway but I'll still try to dive into each of them at least a little bit for my own benefit.

+UPDATE:
+Oh my goodness it's great and and so stupied but I love it.
+I'm so happy.
+Check it out at [@HaikuSecurity](https://twitter.com/HaikuSecurity).